GhostOfStarman/VechicleInventoryMVC/README.md

 This project has been revamped once again to include user accounts that can be associated with vehicles in the lot.
 Using JSP and the MVC model, html/css can be used to display data in a web browser so I have writing object models for both the vehicles and the users, which I have created database access layers for each.
 Another table in the database was created for the users.
 Launching the now web app on the Tomcat Server lists all user and vehicle details from the database.
 Its important to note that each time the database reads a user/vehicle, an object is usually returned.
 Each DAO has CRUD functionality.
 I am looking to add options and create JSP forms that will enable the client to edit details about the users/vehicles.
 After this, the controller component is the in line to be created.

 The next major goal is to create another table that lists any offers or currently financed vehicle.
 Also another table for cars that have been sold.

+3/8/22:
+After spending time learning Spring and how to better use Maven, I am able to turn this into a dynamic web MVC application with annotation based configuration.
+I have started to overhaul a lot of the code in the entity and DAO layers.
+I have implemented the basic CRUD functions and I am working on connecting the User Account and Finance Record entities to the Vehicle object.
+More to come...